-Missouri’s Pharmacy Assistance program, often referred to as MORx or Missouri Rx Plan, provides financial assistance of up to 50% of co-payments on prescription medications.
+Missouri’s Pharmacy Assistance program, often referred to as MORx or Missouri Rx Plan, provides financial assistance of up to 50% of co-payments and deductibles on prescription medications.
 Program participants must be eligible for both Medicaid and Medicare.
 See additional eligibility requirements here.

 One might also find additional non-medical assistance under the Older Americans Act, available through their local Area Agency on Aging (AAA).
 Services often vary based on the area in which one resides and the AAA office that services them.
 Find your local AAA here.

 Along with these state-sponsored options, there are several more ways in which one can receive assistance in paying for care.
 Other options to consider are programs at the federal level, as well as local and non-profit routes.
 Our Resource Locator Tool is a great source to use to find such reduced-cost programs and should be utilized to find the program that best meets ones needs.